antja0/deployer/README.md

 Webhook requests register new applications (if not yet present) and versions to the deployer.
 - Can be configured to accept only repositories of certain organization

-### Webhook
+### API / Webhook

+Webhook listens to POST deployer/api/{eventId}

+Different events can be configured, default are "push", "pull-request" and "release".
+So for example if you want to deploy to dev servers on one event and to production with another.

 When deployer receives webhook request for the first time new application is created.

-After this build script must be configured manually (for extra security) in the deployer.
+After this build script must be configured at the deployer server manually (for extra security).

 On second time and onwards a new folder is created at the deployer server: `deployer/{applicationid}/{buildId}` Build script is run at the folder.
 Something like this: